nmattia/webgl-shader-template/README.md

 ### Customizing Shaders

 Shaders are stored in the `src/` directory and have a `.glsl` extension.
-This template includes basic vertex shader setting up 4 vertices that the fragment shader draws on.
-Thefragment shader includes an animation that you can remove or tweak and see how your changes affect what is shown on the screen.
+This template includes a basic vertex shader setting up 4 vertices that the fragment shader draws on.
+The fragment shader includes an animation that you can remove or tweak to see how your changes affect what is shown on the screen.

 ### Prettier